Data extraction in meta-analysis

 Number and number with the outcome in each group

-ln(x) and its standard error, where ln is the natural log and x is either odds ratio, relative risk or hazard ratio
+ln(x) and its standard error, where ln is the natural log and x is odds ratio, relative risk or hazard ratio

 Number, mean and standard deviation of the outcome for each group